 #1 Take an early morning stroll around the Piazza del Duomo before the hoards of tourists begin to arrive

 Florence’s Duomo opens at 10am, so if you aim to visit the Piazza del Duomo before the queues start to form at around 9am, you’ll find it largely devoid of tourists.
+If you only have one day in Florence, make sure you make this the first thing on your itinerary.

 It’s a great time of day to capture snippets of local life in the city, and the early morning sun does a beautiful job of picking out the detail on the exterior of Florence’s most magnificent structure.